marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 [...]
 ```

-The changelog for *openssl_1.0.1e-2+deb7u14* is available
+The changelog for *openssl_1.0.1e-2+deb7u14* is available show that on April the 7th,
-<a href="http://metadata.ftp-master.debian.org/changelogs/main/o/openssl/openssl_1.0.1e-2+deb7u14_changelog" target="_blank">here</a>.
-On April the 7th, heartbleed bug was fixed and a patch was applied to the package
-incrementing the release to deb7u5.
+heartbleed bug was fixed incrementing the release to deb7u5.

 ```text
 openssl (1.0.1e-2+deb7u5) wheezy-security; urgency=high